 If a loved one has been diagnosed with mesothelioma, a great first step in supporting them is just letting them know you’re there to help.

-Running an errand, preparing a home-cooked meal, or driving them to a medical appointment are all simple ways to show that you care.
+Running an errand, preparing a home-cooked meal, or driving them to an appointment are all simple ways to show that you care.

 Are mesothelioma support groups free?

 Yes, most mesothelioma support groups are free.
-Some may have rules as to who can join, so it’s important to check their requirements beforehand.
+Some may have rules about who can join, so check their requirements beforehand.

 Call (877) 450-8973 now for help finding mesothelioma support groups near you and other helpful resources.